AndreLewis1400/MenuMap/Deliverable3_Implementation/MenuMap_Test_Cases_Login_UC001.md

 7. No error messages displayed
 8. Response time is acceptable (< 2 seconds)

-**Postconditions:**
-- Menu for restaurant "Joe's Pizza" is displayed to user "janedoe"
-- User "janedoe" can continue browsing or navigate away
-- No data is modified in database

 ---

 ### **TC-001-02: Browse Menu with Filters**